mokuda2/senioryearreflection/_posts/2022-01-01-The-Head-and-the-Heart.md

 “So…  Marriage is more than just a ceremony?
 You have to feel a certain way about someone?”

 Both Mom and Dad nodded.
 Well, I guess they weren’t as mechanical as I thought they were.
 It sounded like they knew what romantic love was.
 Maybe they’d have a level of understanding of my situation.
 Or maybe they wouldn’t and would act like privileged straight people.
 Either way, there was something that they should’ve been happy about.
-If they were more mechanical when it came to emotions, then all of the times when I was with Gyuna and Hyeji would’ve fit Mom and Dad’s definition of a date.
+If they were more mechanical when it came to emotions, then all the times when I was with Gyuna and Hyeji would’ve fit Mom and Dad’s definition of a date.
 I definitely went on countless “dates” with them.
 But if Mom and Dad had some compassion, then maybe they’d see how much I had emotionally grown from dating guys.
 And I knew that I’d have to be patient with them, just as it took me a long time for me to accept my reality.

 Taking a dating hiatus was honestly pretty nice.
 I've had a lot of time to ponder and reflect this past school year about my dating life.
 Even though a long-term relationship is the goal, I think I want to find friends for now—friends who will be good influences on me.
 The beginnings of friendship and dating are very similar from my experiences: figuring out if the other person would be a good fit.
 Both parties involved had to desire and maintain that friendship and reciprocate, much like a long-term relationship.
 Maybe a friendship level was more of what I had been perceiving than a long-term relationship when I went on first dates.
 But one thing I feel is different about friendships than dating is that friendships can last, even if there is no romantic interest.
 With long-term relationships, it seems like if either person doesn’t find romantic interest, then that’s the end.
 Plus, I feel like it’s normal for people to be friends before they become couples.